learn-co-curriculum/js-async-fetch-readme/README.md

 ## The Problem with Data

+When it comes to making engaging web sites, we often find ourselves needing to send a lot of data (text, images, media, etc.).
+But sending and loading this data on page visit *feels* slow, especially on a slow connection.

-Web users expect sites to load quickly and to stay updated.
+But web users expect sites to load quickly and to stay updated.
 Research shows that 40 percent of visitors to a website will leave if the site takes more than 3 seconds to load.
 Mobile users are even less patient.

-When it comes to making engaging web sites, we often find ourselves needing to send a lot of data.
-But sending and loading this data on page visit *feels* slow, especially on a slow connection.

 JavaScript provides a solution by allowing us to serve up data content _separately_ from the initial page load of a site.
 The result is that a user